-SPECIALIST LECTURE – main stage, Saturday afternoon option.
+SPECIALIST LECTURE in Biotensegrity – main stage, Saturday afternoon option.

 In this presentation, fascia and biotensegrity combine to provide contiguity of gold standard research.
 Come and enjoy learning how connective tissue and the biotensegrity model make sense of natural human motion.
 The facts of fascia diversity are presented as compelling evidence of a new paradigm in the science of body architecture leading to one undeniable truth, our interrelated unity and our self-organising emerging behaviour.